 The placement of dishwasher controls affects not only the look of the dishwasher, but the way you interact with it.
-You’ll want to decide if top controls or front controls are better for you when buying a dishwasher.
+When buying a dishwasher, you’ll want to decide if top controls or front controls are better for you.

 Top control dishwashers feature controls on the top of the door so they are not visible when the door is closed.
 These models keep settings and cycles hidden away for a sleek exterior.
 They also usually feature smooth touch controls rather than physical buttons.
 Some top control dishwashers feature a cycle status light on the front so you can still keep track of cycle progress.

 FRONT CONTROL DISHWASHERS

 If you prefer to keep controls in sight, you might want to choose a front control dishwasher.
 With visible, up-front controls, you’ll have easy access to cycles and settings without opening the door.
 Some models may feature physical buttons, but you can also find front control dishwashers with touch or digital control.

 Both types of dishwashers can feature larger handles that double as towel bars or pocket handles that help keep the exterior more flush.
 These exterior features won’t affect the cleaning ability of your dishwasher, but they may help you narrow down your search for the best dishwasher based on your personal preference.